Nolanus/ngx-page-scroll/README.md

 PageScrollService to only one Injector, preferably the root injector of the application.
 You may read more about [angular dependency injection hierarchy at their documentation](https://angular.io/docs/ts/latest/guide/hierarchical-dependency-injection.html).

-Finally you need to specify how your application should load the ng2-page-scroll library:
+Finally you need to specify how your application should load the ngx-page-scroll library:

 #### Angular modules